thierr26/thierr26_personal_notes_sphinx_sources/source/email_with_nmh_and_other_cli_programs.rst

 you can move the messages in 'Unsure spam' to Spam and (re)train Bogofilter with the following commands::

-  rm -f ~/.bogofilter/wordlist.db      # Don't do this if you don't want to
+  rm -rf ~/.bogofilter                 # Don't do this if you don't want to
                                        # entirely reset the training.

   refile all -src +'Unsure spam' +Spam # Moves the messages in 'Unsure spam' to